 I’m obviously posting new articles on Suitcase Six, but I recommend you follow Suitcase Six on Facebook and Instagram too if you want to keep up with my adventures.
 I’m hoping to share a bit more with my mailing list too, so sign up for that if you want the monthly newsletter and other updates!

 If you’re based in one of the countries I’m traveling through, send me a message and lets meet up!
 I’m both grateful for the ability to take a trip like this and proud of myself for finally making this two-year dream a reality.

 THANKS FOR READING ABOUT MY ADVENTURES!

-Looking for posts about how to plan your own big adventure?
+Looking for more posts on working abroad?
 Try these next: